White Fir

 Abies concolor

 White fir ranges from Colorado south to California and Mexico, with western populations adapted to dry, high-elevation sites.
 Reaching 30 to 50 feet in cultivation (taller in the wild), it forms a broad, conical crown with pale, bluish-green needles that tolerate more heat and drought than most firs.
-You see white fir in Puget Sound gardens occasionally, performing adequately where summers are cool and moisture consistent, though it is not ideal for our maritime climate.
+Hardy to Zone 3b, it is one of the most adaptable true firs for garden use outside its native range.

 White fir adapts to sun or part shade and prefers well-drained soil in the slightly acidic to neutral pH range (5.5 to 7.8).
-Moderate water needs and some drought tolerance once established make it less demanding than true silver fir or noble fir.
+Moderate water needs and some drought tolerance once established make it less demanding than Pacific silver fir or noble fir.
 Watch for needle blight, shoot blight, and root disease in humid conditions; provide good air circulation.
-This species is useful at higher elevations and in drier parts of the Puget Sound region; at low elevations with high rainfall, it may struggle with disease pressure.
+This species excels at higher elevations and in drier climates; at low elevations with high rainfall, it may struggle with disease pressure.

 Quick Facts